Rahul-lalwani-learner/Centralized-LST/README.md

 ## Development Workflow

 1. **Local Testing**:
-   - Use the test webhook endpoint to simulate transactions
    - Test with devnet SOL and tokens
+   - Use browser console to monitor webhook events

 2. **Wallet Integration**:
    - Connect Phantom or Solflare wallet